jphall663/GWU_data_mining/04_decision_trees/04_decision_trees.md

 Decision trees strike a nice balance between interpretability and accuracy.
 They pick up on nonlinearity and high degree interactions, but they still produce simple rules or diagrams that explain their decisions.
 They're also a very robust modeling technique that can generally accept missing values, variables of disparate scales, and correlated variables.

+Many techniques have evolved for combining multiple decision trees into ensembles models.
+These ensembles decrease the error from variance a single tree can produce in new data, while typically not increasing error from bias.

 #### Class Notes

 * [Overview of decision trees](notes/instructor_notes.pdf)